ThinkingBeyond/BeyondAI-2025/Caleb Arodu and Idaraobong Jumbo/README.md

 Limitation: Can make decision boundaries more aggressive, increasing false positives.

 Why it matters: Helps the model be more sensitive to fraud, improving recall while balancing precision.

+We also used ensembles of cost-weighing with the undersampled and oversampling using SMOTE

 ## Your next subsection